wpzinc/wp-to-buffer/readme.txt

 Connecting your social media profiles is done in a few clicks through Buffer, taking minutes.

 Then just choose which of those profiles to use in the plugin, set your status message and your social media scheduling is set.

+=== Jetpack Social Alternative for Twitter ===

+If you're a Jetpack Social user looking for a replacement to post to Twitter, WordPress to Buffer may be one of the best auto post to Twitter solutions, and still works in 2023.

 === Buffer Partner ===